 Response 1.1:

+We thank the reviewer for bringing up these relevant references.
 Reference 3 was already cited in the original manuscript.
-Per reviewer’s request, we have added the other references.
+We have added the other references to the introduction and the discussion.

 Comment 1.2: * The authors have applied parameter recovery and posterior predictive checks to check whether their fitting procedure is capable of estimating parameter values, and of predicting the key features of the observed human choice behavior.
 These two procedures have been described as critically important by Wilson and Collins (2019, eLife) and by Palminteri, Wyart and Koechlin (2017, Trends in Cognitive Sciences - missing reference which should ideally be cited where posterior predictive checks are first described).
 They reveal that the deterministic noise term is underestimated by the fitting procedure, and that the best-fitting model overestimates p(low mean) and p(inconsistent) in the [2,2] condition - which is the most ‘basic’ condition without information bonus.
 The authors do not discuss these biases of the fitting procedure, but it would be important to understand why it is the case.
 Could it be due to the hierarchical fitting approach used by the authors?
 Why did the authors choose this hierarchical fitting approach over and above a simpler, independent (subject-wise) fitting approach?
 The theoretical merits of a hierarchical fitting approach are clear and obvious, but could the authors employ the simpler subject-wise fitting approach to check that the same biases of the fitting procedure remain present (and therefore that they are not triggered by the hierarchical fitting approach)?